Asgmoham84/Cool-Visualizations/README.md

 This is a good visualization for when you want to see if there is a correlation between two variables.
 For example, if you want to see whether or not there is a correlation between the number of customer visits of the sales representatives and the number of items sold, you can map the two variables on the same chart, one could be a scatter plot, and the other a line plot.
 You can also calculate the R Value (Correlation Coefficient) and show it on the plot as an annotation.<br>

 <img src = 'Correlation_Chart.PNG'> <br>
 The chart above shows there is a stron correlation (R = 0.74) Between the number of customer visits and the number of items we sell.
+Each orange dot on the plot represents a sales representative.